 Latex Hypersensitivity – Who is at Risk?

 A hypersensitive – or allergic – reaction to latex can happen to anyone, but some people are at a higher risk than others.
-As the allergic reaction is cumulative, and risk increases over time after prolonged exposure, people with occupations or medical conditions that require exposure to latex are at the highest risk.
+As the allergic reaction is cumulative, and the risk increases over time after prolonged exposure, people with occupations or medical conditions that require exposure to latex are at the highest risk.

 - Those in the Medical Field: In addition to latex gloves, many medical products contain NLR.
 Urinary catheters, tourniquets, adhesive tape, bandages, and bulb syringes to mention just a few.